Top Spanish festivals 2016

 There are celebrations and festivals in Spain all year.
-Here's a list of some of the best and bizarre Spanish festivals in 2015.
+Here is a list of some of the best and bizarre Spanish festivals to see in 2016.

 Spain offers plenty of festivals throughout the whole year, many of them specific to different towns and regions offering a huge variety in local specialities, trades, and cultural quirks.
 Mark your calendar to experience some of the top Spanish festivals.
 You can see which festivals fall on public or school holidays in Spain.